-Quilla – Is this a stretch?
-In Spanish, Mama Quilla is the name of the Inca moon goddess, one of their most powerful deities, depicted as a beautiful woman.
+Quilla – In Spanish, Mama Quilla is the name of the Inca moon goddess, one of their most powerful deities, depicted as a beautiful woman.
 Only trouble?
 In English, we usually call her Mama Killa – and somehow, swapping the Qu for a K makes this a non-starter of a name.
-Despite that imperfect connection to the night sky, Quilla is a stunning alternative to the more common Stella.
+Still, I think Quilla fits right in with Ella, Stella, and Willa.

 Selene – Sometimes another name for Artemis in Greek myth, and sometimes a separate goddess, the personification of the moon.
-Selena is another option, but the sleek Selene seems the more interesting, unusual choice.
+Selena is another option.

-Io – A tiny name, just two letters but still two syllables.
-She’s a moon of Jupiter and a figure from Greek myth, a nymph who fled the advances of Zeus.
+Io – A tiny, two-letter name, Io still produces two syllables.
+It’s a moon of Jupiter and a figure from Greek myth, a nymph who fled the advances of Zeus.

-Callirrhoe – Is she wearable?
-Her spelling and pronunciation are not intuitive.
-She sounds like kah lyr OO ee.
+Callirrhoe – Is this one wearable?
+The spelling and pronunciation are not intuitive.
+It sounds like kah lyr OO ee.
 I’m tempted to say Callie Roe, a sort of smooshed name.
 Still, this tiny moon of Jupiter is intriguing.
-She was initially mistaken for an asteroid, and when she was finally identified as a moon, named for a river nymph.
+Initially mistaken for an asteroid, and when it was finally identified as a moon, it was named for a river nymph.

 Callisto – Another name borrowed from myth for the night skies, this one is more familiar to modern parents.
 Blame it on the villainous Callisto on Xena: Warrior Princess.
 But there’s also a positive association thanks to actress Calista Flockhart.

-Elara – She’s one of the smaller moons of Jupiter, and a lesser known figure from myth, too.
-And yet, I think her name could be very wearable in 2014.
+Elara – One of the smaller moons of Jupiter, and a lesser known figure from myth, too.
+And yet, I think Elara could be very wearable today.

-Galatea – She orbits Neptune.
-She’s also associated with the statue carved by Pygmalion, the one that came to life.
+Galatea – One of the moons orbiting Neptune, the name is associated with the statue carved by Pygmalion, the one that came to life.
 Galatea means milk white – an appropriate name for a sculpture, or for a celestial object in the night sky.

-Helene – A moon of Saturn, her name was inspired by Helen of Troy.
-Maybe it is her similarity to Selene, but sleek Helene feels more like a Night Owl name than Helen or Helena.
+Helene – A moon of Saturn, the name was inspired by Helen of Troy.
+Maybe it is the similarity to Selene, but sleek Helene feels like a Night Owl name.

 Leda – One of my favorites on this list, and yet another moon of Jupiter.
-Leda and the Swan is a widely known tale of Zeus’ ability to shapeshift in the name of courting lovely mortals.
+Leda and the Swan is a widely known tale of Zeus’ ability to shapeshift in the name of pursuing mortals.
 Their child together was the impossibly beautiful Helen of Troy.
-Leda hasn’t been in the US Top 1000 since 1920, making her a little bit vintage revival, a little bit modern discovery.
-Blogger Heather Armstrong – better known as Dooce – has a daughter named Leta Elise.
+Leda hasn’t been in the US Top 1000 since 1920, making it a little bit vintage revival, a little bit modern discovery.

 Thalassa – Girls’ names starting with Th- are an intriguing bunch.
-She’s one of the more obscure names on this list, but her meaning is rich.
-Thalassa is the Greek word for the sea, and in their mythology, she was a primordial goddess of the sea.
-She’s sometimes considered the mother of Aphrodite, too.
+Thalassa is one of the more obscure names on this list, but the meaning is rich.
+It’s the Greek word for the sea, and in their mythology, she was a primordial goddess of the sea.
 It’s only fitting that Thalassa is a moon of Neptune.

 Titania – Queen of the Fairies in Shakespeare’s A Midsummer Night’s Dream, and also the largest moon of Uranus.

-Alcyone – She’s the brightest star in the Pleiades constellation.
-Would she be forever mistaken for a creative respelling of Allison?
-Maybe.
+Alcyone – It looks like a creative respelling of Allison, but this name belongs to the brightest star in the Pleiades constellation.
 But just as I left Callirrhoe on the list, there’s something about Alcyone that intrigues me.
-She’s pronounced al SEE eh nee.
+Pronounce it al SEE eh nee.

-Andromeda – She was rescued by Perseus in myth, and later gave her name to a constellation, a galaxy, and the name of a popular television series set in space.
+Andromeda – A princess rescued by Perseus in myth, Andromeda gave her name to a constellation, a galaxy, and the name of a popular television series set in space.

 Aquila – A strong name, a possibility for a daughter or a son.
-Aquila means eagle in Latin, and refers to a constellation identified by Ptolemy.
-Aquila is masculine in the New Testament, but is slightly more common for girls today.
+It means eagle in Latin, and refers to a constellation identified by Ptolemy.
+The name is masculine in the New Testament, but is slightly more common for girls today.

-Carina – One of my favorite surprise names.
-She sounds like a variant of Cara or Karen – and sometimes she is.
+Carina – It sounds like a variant of Cara or Karen – and sometimes that may be the name’s origin.
 But look to the night sky, and Carina is the keel of Jason’s ship, the one he sailed in pursuit of the Golden Fleece.

-Cassiopeia – Andromeda’s mom, the one whose arrogant bragging incurred the wrath of Poseidon.
-(It’s why Andromeda needed rescuing in the first place – she was to be sacrificed to appease the god.)
+Cassiopeia – In myth, this name belongs to Andromeda’s show-off mom.
 Despite the association, she’s a well-known constellation and a lovely, unusual name – a sister for Penelope, an alternative to Cassandra.

-Lyra – A lyre-shaped constellation, Lyra also lent her name to Lyra Belacqua, the heroine of Philip Pullman’s His Dark Materials trilogy.
+Lyra – A lyre-shaped constellation, we also think of Lyra as the heroine of Philip Pullman’s His Dark Materials trilogy.

 Maia – Among the most wearable of star names, borrowed from another star in the Pleiades.
 There’s also Merope, familiar to Harry Potter fans, Asterope, Celaeno, Pleione, Taygeta, Electra, and then one I quite like for boys – Atlas.

-Meissa – She’s a bright star in the constellation Orion, and her meaning matches: shining one, from the Arabic phrase Al-Maisan.
-Most astrological sites give the pronunciation as MAY suh, which makes her a successor to Macy and an elaboration of Mae.
+Meissa – A bright star in the constellation Orion, with a meaning to match: shining one, from the Arabic phrase Al-Maisan.
+Most astrological sites give the pronunciation as MAY suh, which makes it a successor to Macy and an elaboration of Mae.

-Talitha – There are two Talithas in the night sky, a Southern and a Northern, born in the constellation Ursa Major.
-She’s a nature name through and through – besides referring to two bright stars in night sky, Talitha comes from a phrase referring to a gazelle.
+Talitha – There are two Talithas in the night sky, a Southern and a Northern, both in the constellation Ursa Major.
+It’s a nature name through and through – besides referring to two bright stars in night sky, Talitha comes from a phrase referring to a gazelle.
 There’s a New Testament link for Talitha, too, from an Aramaic phrase meaning “little girl.”

-Vaela – Carina is the keel of Jason’s ship, and Vaela is the sail.
+Vaela – Carina is the keel of Jason’s ship, while Vaela is the sail.

 Vega – Too Pulp Fiction?
 Maybe.
 But there’s also singer-songwriter Suzanne Vega, and many others to wear the surname, which refers to a meadow or a plain.
 The star comes from a separate Arabic phrase referring to a falling eagle.

-Araceli – She comes from a Latin phrase meaning “altar of the sky” and is used primarily in Spanish, originally as a title for the Virgin Mary.
+Araceli – Derived from a Latin phrase meaning “altar of the sky,” Araceli originally referred to the Virgin Mary.

-Celeste – Celeste isn’t specifically related to the evening, but she does refer to the celestial, so she earns a spot here.
+Celeste – Celeste isn’t specifically related to the evening, but it does refer to the celestial, earning a spot here.
 One of Galileo’s daughters, born Virginia, took the name Maria Celeste when she became a nun.